Where Are They Now?

 Stiers has made numerous guest appearances over the last several decades, including Alf, Murder, She Wrote , Matlock, Wings, Star Trek: The Next Generation, Cybill, Dr. Quinn, Medicine Woman, The Trouble with Normal, Touched by An Angel, Frasier, Worst Week of My Life, and Rizzoli & Isles.

 In 1991, Stiers voiced Cogsworth in the animated movie >Beauty and the Beast.
 Since then, he’s worked regularly as a voiceover artist, i with roles in movies like Pocahontas, The Hunchback of Notre Dame, and Lilo & Stich plus TV shows like Justice League, Lilo & Sticth: The Series, American Experience, and Regular Show in Space.
 Stiers has also lent his voice to a number of video games.

 Outside of acting, Stiers is an associate conductor for the Newport Symphany Orchestra.

 Loretta Swit (Major Margaret Houlihan)

-Swit appeared in a number of television and film roles following the end M*A*S*H but has not had a credited film or television role since 1998.
-She is active on the stage, however.
+Loretta Swit appeared in a number of TV shows, made-for-TV movies, and feature films following the end M*A*S*H, but has not had a credited acting role since 1998.
+She remains active on stage, however.
 From 1985 to 1987 she appeared on Broadway in The Mystery of Edwin Drood.
 Other stage credits include Shirley Valentine, The Vagina Monologues, Forty-Second Street, Cactus Flower, and Love, Loss and What I Wore.

-Last updated January 1st, 2012
+Last updated January 1st, 2017